cloudfoundry/docs-bosh/content/cli-v2.md

     Starts jobs (processes) on specified instances.
 Does not affect VM state.

-    - `--canaries=` flag overrides manifest values for `canaries`
+    - `--canaries=` override manifest values for `canaries`
-    - `--max-in-flight=` flag overrides manifest values for `max_in_flight`
+    - `--max-in-flight=` override manifest values for `max_in_flight`
-    - `--converge` flag only converges the deployment with the last successful deployment state.
+    - `--converge` converge the deployment with the last successful deployment state.
 This flag is optional and is the default behavior.
 See [Deployment Convergence](deployment-convergence.md) for more details
-    - `--no-converge` flag only updates the specified instance with current instance state.
+    - `--no-converge` update only the specified instance with current instance state.
 See [Deployment Convergence](deployment-convergence.md) for more details

     !!! warning
         In case of a **failed** deployment, running `bosh start` without `--no-converge` will converge to the last **successfully deployed state**, not the intended state of the failed deployment.
 See [Deployment Convergence](deployment-convergence.md).